eic/drich-dev/README.md

       - materials etc. are referenced by name in `compact/drich.xml`
       - most of these tables were obtained from the [common optics class](https://github.com/cisbani/dRICh/blob/main/share/source/g4dRIChOptics.hh)
-    - the full detector compact file is `ecce.xml`, which is generated via Jinja during `cmake` (run `build_epic.sh`), along with a dRICH-only compact file `ecce_drich_only.xml`; these compact files are used by many scripts, such as `npsim` (whereas `compact/drich.xml` is *only* for the dRICH implementation itself)
+    - the full detector compact file is `epic.xml`, which is generated via Jinja during `cmake` (run `build_epic.sh`), along with a dRICH-only compact file `epic_drich_only.xml`; these compact files are used by many scripts, such as `npsim` (whereas `compact/drich.xml` is *only* for the dRICH implementation itself)
     - `src/DRICH_geo.cpp` is the C++ source file for the dRICH